Wirecard revamps management board amid probes

 Braun said: “This reorganization lays the foundation for the next growth phase of Wirecard AG, which I am extremely pleased about.
 I would like to apologize to all our shareholders, customers, partners and employees for the turbulence of the past weeks and months.”

-Reporting by Edward Taylor; Editing by Emelia Sithole-Matarise
+Reporting by Edward Taylor; Editing by Emelia Sithole-Matarise, Kirsten Donovan